sitangruan/mimicore3.1/readme.txt

 It has a lot of pain and fun to build this app.
 I will list them in the future...

+It is a mini app and the purpose is to demo the idea to adopt Vue in building a .NET core web SPA application, so it won't be complicated.
+I only implement it in a simple way.
+Don't complain if you feel some features are missing!

 Wait for me!

 To run the app